damianhakert/damianhakert.github.io/source/posts/2016-05-23-gitlab-container-registry.html.md

 ## Summary

-GitLab Container Registry is the latest addition to GitLab's integrated set of tools for the software development lifecycle and comes with [GitLab 8.8 and up][8.8].
+GitLab Container Registry is the latest addition to GitLab's integrated set of tools for the software development life cycle and comes with [GitLab 8.8 and up][8.8].
 With GitLab Container Registry, testing and deploying Docker containers has never been easier.
 GitLab Container Registry is available on-premises in GitLab CE and GitLab EE